 The StarFish system contains sensitive electronic components that may be damaged by an Electrostatic Discharge (ESD) if handled incorrectly.
-To minimise risk, avoid dismantling the unit, touching any exposed electrical contacts on external connector, or inserting anything other than the recommended cabling into the connectors.
+To minimise risk of damage, users should avoid dismantling the unit, touching any exposed electrical contacts on external connector, or inserting anything other than the recommended cabling into the connectors.